BEE QUESTIONS and BEE ANSWERS

 Warm 1 gallon of water, remove from heat and mix in 8 lbs. of granulated sugar until blended completely.
 Let cool and pour into feeder.

 BeeWeaver nucs are 4 deep frames of bees, brood, honey, & pollen.
 A young, mated queen is laying in the nuc.
 The beekeeper can put them in a deep hive body of a Langstroth hive – the combs from a nuc will not fit in a top-bar hive unless you cut them into pieces.
 The BeeWeaver nuc also includes an in-hive feeder and small hive beetle trap.
 Our nucs are splits (also called divides or increase) made from established colonies.
 Four combs from an existing colony or colonies are removed from the original hive and placed in a plastic nuc box with a lid for transport, and a new queen is introduced into the nuc.
 The nuc will build up quickly if fed, and is less vulnerable to starving, absconding, or robbing than a package.
-The nuc is more expensive then a BeeWeaver package, and it is available only by pick up at our shop or other Texas locations.
+The nuc is more expensive then a BeeWeaver package, and it is available only by pick up.

 Marking a queen means that we put a small, colored dot on her back so she is easier to spot in the hive.
 Because a different color is used each year, it is also an easy way to know how old your queen is.
 Many beginners find this to be helpful.
 Clipping means that we clip one of her wings to prevent her from flying away.
 Some things to keep in mind - workers will sometimes clean off the dot from the queen and a clipped queen can still crawl out of the hive, although this is not common.